 - “Say to them: ‘As I live,’ says the Lord GOD, ‘I have no pleasure in the death of the wicked, but that the wicked turn from his way and live” (Ezekiel 33:11).

 At first glance the above and other Bible verses appear to substantiate the belief of some in the salvation of all – that is, every single individual human being, no one ever excluded.
 But when we consider the testimony and The Whole Counsel of God in the Bible, however, we will find that there will be some who will not be saved but will be destroyed in the “lake of fire” or the “second death” (Revelation 21:8, etc.).
-I will discuss more on the issue in a separate article.
-[Watch for: The Universalism (“All Saved”) Issue.]
+[See: The Universalism (“All Saved”) Issue.]

 Punishment for the wicked not ultimate or final?